Instructions for

 To be resistant to phishing attacks, a local communication channel should exist between the device and the authentication factor.
 WebAuthn supplies this local communication channel by providing a framework to authenticate through USB security keys, fingerprints, Touch ID, and other types of localized authenticators.
 For example, an app running in a browser can authenticate a user by initiating a biometric request using a fingerprint scanner on their laptop.

-Besides being resistant to phishing attacks, WebAuthn can drastically reduce the sign-in friction by allowing passwordless sign-ins during reauthentication use cases.
-For example, mobile banking apps use this type of sign-in today allowing iPhone users to sign-in using only Face ID after the first sign-in with a password.
+Besides being resistant to phishing attacks, WebAuthn can drastically reduce sign-in friction by allowing passwordless sign-ins during reauthentication use cases.
+For example, mobile banking apps use this type of sign-in today, which allows iPhone users to sign in using only Face ID after the first sign-in with a password.

 Example authentication flow

-WebAuthn uses public-key cryptopgraphy to security communicate and validate the user's device, credentials, and other information.
+WebAuthn uses public-key cryptography to security communicate and validate the user's device, credentials, and other information.
 An example WebAuthn authentication challenge flow is as follows:

-2. The website's backend servers generate a challenge that is cryptographically signed by a public key.
+2. The website's back-end servers generate a challenge that's cryptographically signed using a public key.

 3. The encrypted challenge and other identifying information is sent to the client app running in the browser.